 Simplicity at its best: just butternut squash flour, tapioca/arrowroot starch, olive oil, water and salt (yes, technically that’s five but recipe gurus tell me that doesn’t count in list of ingredients).

 There’s a few characteristics I require in a flatbread.
 Sturdy enough to hold toppings, but a soft bite with a little bit of chew.
 Not quite cracker thin, but not too thick either.
 And it has to have flavor, which emerges from the nutty squash and fruity olive oil.

 This base recipe is perfect on it’s own drizzled with olive oil and fresh herbs alongside a salad.
 Or top it with whatever seasonal eats you picked up at the market.
 I fully loaded mine with the freshness of spring: organic greens, rotisserie chicken, radishes and my Shallot Herb Sauce.

 It’s a great soup “dipper” too….
 The options are truly endless.

 As always, I tested several versions.
-To my surprise it didn’t need coconut flour, gelatin, or coconut milk.
+To my surprise, this AIP flatbread didn’t need coconut flour, gelatin, or coconut milk!
 Those trials turned out too gummy and moist.
 And when I thought it needed more oil, it actually needed less to get it to firm up and have a crisp edge.

 You’ll find that the dough for this paleo flatbread holds together really well, and will be sticky, but it works.
 You just need to put it in between parchment paper to roll out, with a dusting of flour.
 You can double the recipe and make it for two people, because trust me – you won’t want to share.